-The Studio is an internal, non-commercial execution environment where filed system architectures that already exist in filed intellectual property are formally structured, exercised, and evaluated before they are exposed to publication, funding, or commercialization pressures.
+The Studio is an internal, non-commercial execution environment in which architected systems that already exist in filed intellectual property are formally structured, simulated, and evaluated prior to any publication, funding, or commercialization activity.

-Work inside it focuses on mathematical and computational intelligence frameworks, multimodal communication systems, simulation-based training and evaluation platforms, and domain-specific systems such as robotics and clinical technologies.
-These architectures are subjected to disciplined definition, simulation, and governed review to determine whether they are internally coherent and technically survivable.
+Work within the Studio focuses on mathematical and computational intelligence frameworks, multimodal communication systems, simulation-based training and evaluation platforms, and domain-specific systems including robotics and clinical technologies.

 DLEV Studio